dsiee/CircuitPython_NeopixelMatrix_Text/README.md

 A CircuitPython Library that allows scrolling text to be displayed on a neopixel matrix (or other ws2812).
 Tested on CircuitPython 4 with a 8x8 ws2812 matrix.

-This requires the neopixel and adafruit_framebuf libraries to also be installed.
+This requires the font5x8.bin file in the root directory and the neopixel and adafruit_framebuf libraries to be in the lib folder of the CIRCUITPY drive.

 To use:
 1.  import NeoMat_Text.